siffiejoe/lua-rotable/README.md

     /*  [-0, +1, m]  */
     void rotable_newlib( lua_State* L, luaL_Reg const l[] );

-This function is creates and pushes a `rotable` onto the Lua stack.
+This function creates and pushes a `rotable` onto the Lua stack.
 If you don't have the auxiliary library available, you can use the type `rotable_Reg` instead of `luaL_Reg` in the above signature.
 A `rotable` is a small userdata (so you *do* have some dynamic memory